crate/crate-sample-apps/php/documentation.md

 $conn = new Crate\PDO\PDO($dsn, null, null, null);
 ```

-As CrateDB doesn't support authentication, the other parameters can be left null.

-In the PHP example application we read the DSN connection information from the _app.ini_ config file.
-The PDO connection is set in the constructor of the  `CrateResource` instance which serves the [Slim](http://www.slimframework.com/) web application.
+In the PHP example application, we read the DSN connection information from the
+`app.ini` configuration file.
+The PDO connection is set in the constructor of
+the  `CrateResource` instance, which serves the web application based on the
+[Slim] web framework.

 ```php
 class CrateResource extends \Slim\Slim